Courseiva

 Why this answer

-Option B is correct because Amazon Kinesis Data Firehose is a fully managed service that can ingest streaming data and deliver it to S3 with near-real-time latency (typically under 60 seconds).
-Option A is wrong because AWS Database Migration Service is for database migration, not streaming ingestion.
-Option C is wrong because Amazon Kinesis Data Streams requires custom consumers and does not directly deliver to S3.
+(Amazon Kinesis Data Firehose) is correct because it is a fully managed service that can ingest real-time clickstream data and deliver it to Amazon S3 in near-real-time (typically less than 60 seconds).
+Option B (AWS DMS) is for database migration, not streaming ingestion.
+Option C (Amazon Kinesis Data Streams) requires custom consumers to process and deliver data to S3, adding code overhead.

-Option D is wrong because Amazon S3 Transfer Acceleration speeds up uploads but does not provide streaming ingestion capabilities.
+Option D (S3 Transfer Acceleration) only speeds up uploads but does not provide streaming ingestion capabilities.

 Multi-Selecteasy